 This is the first recipe I came up with after a recent peach-picking trip to Hollin Farms with my kids.
 On the drive home, my son was already devouring a peach, and I was already thinking of what I would make with the fuzzy beauties.
+I love making muffins, and my kids love eating them, so these Peach Muffins were a natural choice.

 Before I moved on to peach pie and peaches over vanilla ice cream (my favorite), I was determined to use them in some kind of breakfast recipe.
 Peach pancakes crossed my mind, obviously fresh peaches sliced up on yogurt or french toast would be delicious, but then my thoughts landed on muffins.
 Peaches with brown sugar and vanilla?
 Yes, please.
 I’m not really sure why peach muffins aren’t as common as banana or blueberry, but maybe this recipe will change that.